IshanB7/Holistic-Health-Tracker-Simulator/README.md

 ## Individual Contributions
 - **Ishan Bhalla** - implemented App, Profile, Radotech, MeasureWidget, ProfilesWidget, the bar graph tab of HistoryWidget, and did the two sequence diagrams
-- **Alex Gale** - implmeneted Recommended, the circle chart tab of HistoryWidget, use cases and it's diagram, class diagram and help comment code.
+- **Alex Gale** -
-- **John Williams** -
+- **John Williams** -implmeneted Recommended, the circle chart tab of HistoryWidget, use cases and it's diagram, class diagram and help comment code.

 ## Download and run project